Ecosyste.ms: Awesome

 https://localhost:8080/api/finance/ca%24h?account=full+of+ca%24h

-```The only caveats is that ain cannot know if a plus sign (+) is an encoded space or if the actual plus sign was meant.
-In this case ain leaves the plus sign as is.
-Also it cannot know if you actually meant % instead of an encoded character.
-In both cases you need to yourself manually escape the plus (%2B) and percent sign (%25).
+The only caveats is that ain cannot know if a plus sign (+) is an encoded space or an literal plus sign.
+In this case ain assumes a space and leave the plus sign as is.

 # Sharing is caring

 Ain can print out the command instead of running it via the `-p` flag.
-This enables you to inspect how the curl, wget or httpie API call would look like or share the command:
+This enables you to inspect how the curl, wget or httpie API call would look like:

 ```